kshitijrajsharma/building-regularization-research/manuscript.md

 ### Transformer-Based Sequence Models – Pix2Poly

-Very recently, researchers have applied transformers—the sequence modeling architecture behind advances in NLP—to polygon extraction.
+Very recently, researchers have applied transformers the sequence modeling architecture behind advances in NLP to polygon extraction.
 Pix2Poly [@url:https://arxiv.org/html/2412.07899v1] is an attention-based model that casts building footprint delineation as a sequence prediction problem, handled entirely by a transformer encoder-decoder.

 The key idea is to avoid the multi-step detour that graph-based models take (e.g., detect vertices → match into polygon).
 Instead, Pix2Poly’s transformer directly outputs an ordered list of vertex coordinates in sequence, one vertex after another, in a single forward pass.
 To do this, it discretizes continuous image coordinates into a sequence of tokens (similar to how one might tokenize words or subwords in language) and trains the network to emit the token sequence corresponding to the building outline.